borbware/unity-basics-course/programming/2-conditionals.md

 Give the GameObject a string variable `EntityType` that tells which of the two it is.

 Depending on its value,
-a) Set the HP value of the gameObject to 50 or 10.
+a) Set the HP value of the GameObject to 50 or 10.
 b) print to console either `"I am Player!
 My HP is 50!"` or `"I am Enemy!
 My HP is 10!"`

 What happens if